 Throughout Jesus’s ministry, he demonstrated what this Kingdom of God looks like: healing, wholeness, forgiveness, spiritual family, purpose, and peace.
 However, his ministry threatened the existing power structures of the religious institutions and political empires.
 He disrupted their status quo; he challenged their authority.
 Therefore, he was targeted for elimination.
 Jesus of Nazareth was eventually executed by crucifixion.
 But Jesus’s death was not only the result of a plot by power-mongers scared they would lose control of the masses, it was also fueled by forces of spiritual darkness and evil.
 Ultimately, Jesus’s self-sacrifice is the fullest expression of the character and nature of God: Love.

-God’s love was demonstrated in Jesus’s cross in many ways.
+God’s love was demonstrated in many ways in Jesus’s crucifixion.
 Jesus laid down his life for us.
 Jesus suffered wrath at the hands of the religious, political, and spiritual powers who sought to silence him so that they could continue to oppress people.
 But Jesus’s “weakness” was more powerful than their “strength.”
 Jesus’s mercy and love was more powerful than their judgment and wrath.
 Therefore, Jesus liberated us from all bondage to the ways of their oppressive system, including sin.
 Sin estranged humanity from God because God is holy.
 When we were under the power of Satan, we were lost or sightless or dead.
 All these metaphors are used to communicate the truth that sin separated us from God.
 But through Jesus’s defeat of Satan and all other evil powers on the cross, the way has been made for us to draw near to God—to be reconciled to God.